Lemon Blueberry Smoothie

 Why You'll Love This Recipe

-- Naturally Vegan: I use organic coconut milk so this blueberry smoothie is naturally vegan.
+- Naturally Vegan: I use organic coconut milk so this blueberry smoothie is naturally vegan and dairy free.
 You can use regular cow's milk if you prefer though.

 - Perfect Combination: If you love the combo of tart lemon and sweet blueberries, you'll be obsessed with this smoothie!
 Also, try my Lemon Blueberry Protein Cookies with Collagen or Sourdough Blueberry Crumb Bars too!